 Profits or losses of Mudaraba based depositors' accounts are calculated and distributed in accordance with the Banking Service Agreement between the Bank and the investment account holders.
 Investment in subsidiaries is funded from the shareholders' funds, hence profit or losses from the subsidiaries are not distributed to the investment account holders.
-Investment in associates is funded jointly from the shareholders and investment account holders' funds, therefore, profits and losses of the associates are distributed among the shareholders and investment account holders.
-A part of the deserved profits relating to the Mudaraba based investment accounts profit can be reserved as "Profit Equalization Reserve" and shall be subsequently utilized in order to maintain certain level of profit distribution to the account holders.
+Investment in associates is funded jointly from the shareholders and investment account holders.
+A part of the deserved profits relating to the Mudaraba based investment accounts profit can be reserved as "Investment Risk Reserve" and shall be subsequently utilized in order to maintain certain level of profit distribution to the account holders.